Weddings @ Bel Air

 Photography is one of the most important details of your wedding day.
 The images captured on this special day will be held near and dear to your hearts for years to come.

 Our desire is that your photographer will capture the essence and emotion of your wedding ceremony while still maintaining the integrity of the worship environment.
-The full listing of Photographer Guidelines is included in this booklet.
+The full listing of Photographer Guidelines is included in the Wedding Planning Booklet.
 Please discuss these guidelines with the photographer before finalizing your booking.

 Other tips for your wedding photography: